For a broader and more detailed explanation of the process of voting by mail (including faxed and emailed ballots), visit Voting Basics.

 DEADLINES AND THINGS TO CONSIDER

 DEADLINE TO REQUEST A VOTE-BY-MAIL BALLOT: The deadline for the Supervisor of Elections to receive a request for a ballot to be sent by mail is 10 days prior to any election at 5 p.m.
 U.S. Eastern Time.
 However, persons eligible for emailed and faxed ballots (active-duty uniformed services and Merchant Marine members living outside Duval County; such members’ spouses and dependents living outside Duval County, and overseas voters) may continue requesting emailed and/or faxed ballots after 10 days prior to Election Day.
 Requests received after 7 p.m.
-US Eastern Time on Election Day will not be processed, and the voted ballot must be received by the Supervisor of Elections by the deadline regardless of when the ballot is requested.
+US Eastern Time on Election Day will not be processed for that election, and the voted ballot must be received by the Supervisor of Elections by the deadline regardless of when the ballot is requested.

 VOTE-BY-MAIL BALLOTS BEGIN BEING SENT to members of the uniformed services and Merchant Marine, to spouses and dependents of such members, and to overseas voters by 45 days prior to any election, after which vote-by-mail ballots are sent within two business days after the request is received by the Supervisor of Elections.